Best IT Support Companies in 2026

 Ask how engineer seniority is verified, what on-call coverage and MTTR targets are, who owns architectural decisions, how regressions are caught before release, how knowledge transfer on legacy code works, what the engineer-replacement SLA is, how IP and runbooks are documented, and what offboarding looks like.
 These questions separate code-literate engineering support from ticket-routing.

 Disclosure.
 This ranking uses public vendor information, third-party sources, and editorial analysis.
 Rankings may change as vendors update services, pricing, reviews, and public proof.
 No vendor paid for inclusion.
-Author: Nina Kavulia, Principal Analyst, B2B TechSelect.
-Publisher: B2B TechSelect.
+Author: IT Support Companies Review Editorial Team, IT Support Companies Review.
+Publisher: IT Support Companies Review.